 - Being disabled?
 Not fair.

 Human beings are a part of nature.
 A part – not apart.
-We live by the same rules – it just might be that in our cosseted, un-natural and self-obsessed culture we’ve forgotten that.
-And that we’ve all been able to forget it because of the luxurious bubble of unreality we’ve created for ourselves.
-We’re so terrified of anything ‘icky’ (like death) that we shut out the inconvenient truths about life.
+We live by the same rules – it just might be that in our cosseted, un-natural and mostly urban/industrial world we’ve forgotten that.
+That we’re able to forget it because of the luxurious bubble of unreality we’ve created for ourselves which allows us to shut out the inconvenient truths about life (like ageing, fertility, illness and death).
 Even though facing them might make reality a lot more tolerable.

 Life is unfair.
-The moment you accept that, right down to your bones, the sooner you can stop taking it personally.
+The sooner you accept that, right down to your bones, the sooner you can stop taking it personally.

 I’m not saying that the pain over your childlessness isn’t real.
 It is.
-Grief hurts a lot.
-But you have the tools to deal with it and to start moving forward with your life.
-Thanks to the internet we have a way to find those others who will listen to us long enough for us to feel heard, finally, about how shitty this all feels on the bad days.
+Grief hurts a lot and without support, we can get stuck in it without any sign of relief for many years.
+However, thanks to the internet there are ways to find those others who will listen to us long enough for us to feel heard, finally, about how shitty this all feels on the bad days.
 And that’s all our grief wants – to be properly heard by an empathetic other.
 By someone who totally ‘gets it’ and doesn’t try to close us down with miracle baby stories or tell us that we’re really lucky that we don’t have children because we get to sleep more.
 Yeah sure, that was what I wanted most out of life – more sleep! – how dumb of me not to realise!
 Once our grief is heard, the healing begins, and we start looking forward to the rest of our lives rather than dwelling on the unfairness of things.

 Life isn’t out to kick you personally in the arse.
 It just is what it is.
 Unfair.